RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

     ![pbir-notitle-report](resources/img/pbir-notitle-report.png)

 > [!IMPORTANT]
-> This example is educational - it would have been more efficient to hide titles using multi-select on each page.
+> This example is simple and educational - it would have been more efficient to hide titles using multi-select on each page.
 However, if you needed to apply the same change across 50 reports with average of 10 pages each, automating it with a script like the one above and running it against all PBIR report files would be far more efficient.

 ## ✅ Wrap-up